SoftEng-HEIGVD/Teaching-HEIGVD-CM_WEBS-2016/README.md

 Send an e-mail to Simon Oulevay with the following information:

-* The list of group members
+* The list of group members.
 * The link to the group's GitHub fork of the project repository.
-* The link to the deployed API application on Heroku.

 Requirements:

 * A working API.
-* It should be deployed on Heroku.
-* The documentation of the API should also be deployed with the application.
+* The documentation of the API should be available in the running application.
+* The README of your repository should explain how to install and run your API locally:
+    * You don't have to explain how to install Node.js or MongoDB, simply list them as requirements.
+    * You should simply explain how someone can get and run the application.